redflo/pylarexx/Readme.md

 All configuration is done in /etc/pylarexx.yml.
 Be careful about indentation and "-", since this has a special meaning in yaml files.
 See [YAML Wikipedia Article](https://en.wikipedia.org/wiki/YAML).

 ### Sensors
-At *sensors* you should add the sensors as shown in the example config.
+At *sensors* you should add your sensors as shown in the example config.

 ### Calibration
 At *calibration* you can add calibration values.
 Usually the values for temperature, humidity, ... are computed from the raw value from the sensor with: